Lyft is offering a $1,200 sign on bonus for new drivers. This is an impressive offer to all those thinking of becoming a Lyft rideshare driver.

 As a Lyft driver, you are classified as a business owner, but you do not own your business.
 The moment you stop working, you earn nothing.

 I own my online business.
 It makes money 24/7, even when I am not working.

 With one website, I could make over $7,000 a month.
 Here’s my profile.

 Online business, especially Affiliate Marketing, is the most lucrative business to operate.
 The initial investment is low and the reward is high.

-Online business benefits: Be your own boss, work from home, set your own work schedule, earn passive income, and the opportunity to become rich.
+Operating online business give you the freedom to be your own boss, work from home, set your own work schedule, earn passive income, and the opportunity to become rich.